songweizhi/MarkerMAG/README.md

       subsample_reads  ->  subsample reads with Usearch

-Important Notes :warning::warning::warning:
+Important Notes :warning:
 ---

 1. MarkerMAG assumes the id of paired reads in the format of `XXXX.1` and `XXXX.2`.
 The only difference is the last character.
    You can rename your reads with MarkerMAG's `rename_reads` module.

-    Example: All reads in the R1.fastq and R2.fastq must be in pair and their orders in the two files must be the same :warning:.
+    :warning: All reads in the R1.fastq and R2.fastq must be in pair and their orders in the two files must be the same.

        MarkerMAG rename_reads -r1 R1.fastq -r2 R2.fastq -p soil -fq -t 2